-This paper is based on the 2001 and 2011 Population and Housing Censuses data.
-The author recognises the fact that both morbidity and mortality are influenced by socio-economic and health conditions that prevail at a particular time and have are influenced by National policies and intervention programmes.
+This Paper is based on the 2001 and 2011 Population Censuses data.
+The author recognizes the fact that both morbidity and mortality are influenced by socio-economic and health conditions that prevail at a particular time and have are influenced by National policies and intervention programmes.